Summer CSA Options:

 Summer Vegetable CSA: Reserve your in-season vegetables all season long.

 The farm grows a HUGE variety of vegetables and herbs for the CSA, and what is in your share evolves with each season.
 Less produce is available in the spring when the farm is just starting to produce.
 Shareholders pay up front, and provide the farm’s operating budget for the season.
 Shares cost $400.00 and must be paid in full no later than May 15.
 Half Shares cost $250.00.

-Vegetable Shares are picked up at the farm: 288 Upper Cross Rd. in Lebanon, Maine from 4:-7:00 pm each Monday during the 15 week season (June to September; rain, shine, or holiday).
+***Vegetable Shares are now picked up at the farmstand!
+We are right next to the Lebanon Post office in Lebanon, Maine.
+Pick up is from 4:30-7:00 pm each Monday during the 15 week season (June to September; rain, shine, or holidays).
 Shares are designed to feed the typical family of four that cooks most meals at home, or two adult vegetarians (lists of past years’ distributions are on our BLOG.)
 What’s in a share varies, and depends on the growing season: This list varies every year depending on season.

 Spring: salad mix, kale, arugula, beet greens, radishes, bok choy, scallions, baby beets, baby turnips.